ngnhatmih/Outcast-25/README.md

 Ammo | found spawning randomly and from kill | Automatically collect ammo when pick up | Campaign Multiplayer Ammo Box | found at some map located random fills ammo till certain limit then cooldown | Campaign Multiplayer Armor Plate | found spawning randomly | Item.
-Can be used to restore 50% of armor | Campaign Multiplayer | No Food | found spawning randomly | Campaign Multiplayer
+Can be used to restore 50% of armor | Campaign Multiplayer | No Food | found spawning randomly.
+Restores Hunger | Campaign Multiplayer

 ## Shop